Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: The main result and applications

-We define $\HamEx{G}$ to be the following category: \begin{itemize} \item Its objects are the exact Hamiltonian $G$-actions $\big(M,\om,\psi\big)$ with $M$ connected \comm{need} (and without boundary\footnote{In this article every manifold is assumed to have empty boundary.}). \item Its morphisms between two objects $(M,\om,\psi)$ and $(M',\om',\psi')$ are proper \comm{needed for \reff{thm:model:prop mor}} symplectic embeddings $\Phi$ from $M$ to $M'$ that intertwine $\psi$ with $\psi'$.
-(The dimension of $M'$ may be bigger than the dimension of $M$.)
-Composition is the composition of maps. \end{itemize} \begin{Rmk} The isomorphisms between two objects are equivariant symplectomorphisms. \end{Rmk} \comm{need: $G$ compact.
-This implies that $H$ is compact and hence that the symplectic quotient of $\psiD_\rho$ is well-defined.} We define the \emph{$G$-model functor}
+We define $\HamEx{G}$ to be the following category: \begin{itemize} \item Its objects are the exact Hamiltonian $G$-actions $\big(M,\om,\psi\big)$ with $M$ connected (and without boundary\footnote{In this article every manifold is assumed to have empty boundary.}). \item Its morphisms between two objects $(M,\om,\psi)$ and $(M',\om',\psi')$ are proper symplectic embeddings $\Phi$ from $M$ to $M'$ that intertwine $\psi$ with $\psi'$.\footnote{This means that $\psi'_g\circ\Phi=\Phi\circ\psi_g$ for every $g\in G$.} (The dimension of $M'$ may be bigger than the dimension of $M$.)
+Composition is the composition of maps. \end{itemize} \begin{Rmk} The isomorphisms between two objects are equivariant symplectomorphisms. \end{Rmk} We define the \emph{Hamiltonian $G$-model functor} as follows: \begin{itemize} \item For every object $(H,\rho)$ of $\SympRep{G}$ we define to be the centred Hamiltonian $G$-model action induced by $(H,\rho)$.\footnote{In the article \cite{KZ} we used the notation $(Y,\om_Y)$ instead of $(Y_\rho,\om_\rho)$.
+To make the dependence on $\rho$ explicit, I am using $(Y_\rho,\om_\rho)$ here.
+To help the reader navigate through this article, I have included a list of symbols at the end of this article.} This action is defined as follows.
+(For details see \cite[Section 3]{KZ}.)
+We define $\psiD_\rho$ to be the diagonal $H$-action on $T^*G\x V$ induced by the right translation on $G$ and by $\rho$.
+We denote by $\g,\h$ the Lie algebras of $G,H$ and by